couchbase/couchbase-python-client/README.rst

 To run them, use either `py.test`, `unittest` or `trial`.

 The tests need a running Couchbase instance.
-For this, a `tests/tests.ini` file must be present, containing various connection parameters.
+For this, a `tests.ini` file must be present, containing various connection parameters.
-An example of this file may be found in `tests/tests.ini.sample`.
+An example of this file may be found in `tests.ini.sample`.
-You may copy this file to `tests/tests.ini` and modify the values as needed.
+You may copy this file to `tests.ini` and modify the values as needed.

-The test suite need several buckets which need to be created before the tests are run.
-They will all have the common prefix as specified in the test configuration file.
-To create them, run:
+The simplest way to run the tests is to declare a `bucket_prefix` in the `tests.ini` file and run the `setup_tests.py` script to create them for you.

 .. code-block:: sh

-    python tests/setup_tests.py
+    python setup_tests.py

 To run the tests::